xifeiwu/busybox/README.md

 **Dir bin, src/commander**

 For command `runTsExport`, two node process will be created for one bin command, it will cost may resource.
 You can run `runTsExport -d` first and run the command output again as second step.

+## Notice

+**About --swc of runTsExport**

+--swc can speed up logic of runTsExport from 5s to 2s, but should install depended packages: `npm install -g @swc/core @swc/helpers`